LeonardAbbas/Offline-Playlist/README.md

 Install yt-dlp release of ffmpeg and copy ffmpeg.exe, ffplay.exe, and ffprobe.exe into "Offline-Playlist" folder.
 Download mp3gain.exe and copy into "Offline-Playlist" folder also.

 Linux Setup:
 Make sure to set up .venv before running.
-Install ffmpeg and ffprobe with a package manager.
+Install ffmpeg and mp3gain with a package manager.

 Playlist Rules:
 1. No song longer than 7 min or shorter than 30 sec